lulu-2021/company_scope/README.md

 end
 ```

-### The Gem is currently being used in Rails 4 and Rails-API apps and is tested against Postgres,
+### The Gem is currently being used in Rails 4 and Rails-API apps and is tested against Postgres
-using UUID based ID/primary keys ###

-### It should work with other databases such as MySQL without any issues ###
+### It should work with other databases such as MySQL without any issues

 ## Development